FIRST, Determine the goals for homeschooling.

 Fifth, locating at least two experienced moms for support for first year.

 Participating in community with other like-minded moms may prove to be just a much a part of your success as a home schooler as selecting the right curriculum for your student.
 If such a group does not exist in your area, building a cluster of such moms will be worth all of your effort.
+Consider networking.
 Aim to locate a group in your area.
 Select at least two moms that you can rely on for support as you enter this new challenge.

 Sixth, determine the requirements of your state.

 Once home schooling is the selected route for your child’s education, investigate your state’s requirements.
 Read about the requirements for several of the universities that might be in your child’s future.
 While this last idea seems extreme, a close look through what is ahead is a must.
 Many academic charts ask you to determine whether your child just wants to graduate from high school or attend college.
 Some students might pursue a two year degree or skill training instead of college after high school.
+In our state of Tennessee I selected a cover school that has a brick and mortar school and it facilitates a sizable group of homeschoolers in our area.
+I love that my children’s diplomas came from a class 2 school otherwise known as a private school.

 Seventh, read and plan.